MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tophittersoperator.md

 * *sort_key*: The name of the column by which to sort the rows.
 * *expression*: (optional) An expression which will be used for the top-hitters estimation.
     * *expression*: top-hitters will return *NumberOfRows* rows which have an approximated maximum of sum(*expression*).
 Expression can be a column, or any other expression that evaluates to a number.
-    *  If *expression* is not mentioned, top-hitters algorithm will count the occurences of the *sort-key*.
+    *  If *expression* is not mentioned, top-hitters algorithm will count the occurrences of the *sort-key*.

 **Notes**